Cases

 We can also consider space as a delimiter.
 In the context of programming languages, spaces are almost universally used to distiguish tokens from one another, meaning you couldn’t use a space as part of an identifier.

-But outside the context, we might prepare an identifier to printing to an end user or logging to a file.
+We might still prepare an identifier for printing to an end user or logging to a file.
 In the formatting sense, considering space as a delimiter is useful.
 We can give these names as well.

 pattern | space |